Students With Drug and Alcohol Addiction No Longer Have to Choose Between Their Recovery and Education

 The primary intervention is creating community so that students in recovery can support each other, says Matt Statman, collegiate recovery program manager at University of Michigan.
 “The big goal is that this is a place—a physical, emotional, spiritual space on campus—where students in recovery can socialize with people who have the same goals and are facing some of the same challenges.
 It’s a community thing.”

 For Chorba, this community has made all the difference.
-She became the first in her family to graduate from college this past April, and she has stayed involved with the program as an alum.
+In April 2017, she became the first in her family to graduate from college, and she has stayed involved with the program as an alum.
 “Honestly, it’s the only reason I graduated and I’m here today,” she says.
 “It’s like a family.
 No matter what struggles you’re going through, you’re always welcomed back.”

 After taking five months off from school and seeking help at an extended care treatment facility, Jessica re-enrolled at Rutgers and moved into the Recovery House.
 She graduated this past May with a degree in economics and statistics and is confident the friendships she made at the Recovery House will follow her into the future.

-Note: Editor’s note: A previous version reported that Chorba graduated college this year.
-It has been corrected to reflect April 2017.